-As noted above, several key Bioscience Connecticut construction projects have been completed over the past 6 years.
-Through the end of June 2018, over 6,200 construction workers have been employed on the Bioscience Connecticut projects and 85% of the construction contracts have been awarded to Connecticut companies.
-The Minority/Women/Disadvantaged Business participation is projected to be 23%, exceeding the statutory minimum of 6.25% by more than 16%.
+As noted above, all of the Bioscience Connecticut construction projects are now complete.
+Through March 2019, over 6,200 construction workers have been employed on the Bioscience Connecticut projects and 85% of the construction contracts were awarded to Connecticut companies.
+The Minority/Women/Disadvantaged Business participation reached 23%, exceeding the statutory minimum of 6.25% by nearly 17%.